MateuszB-PL/CppCalc/README.md

 Main command: cppcalc

 # Installation
-1. ./install.sh in directory of installer
+1. bash install.sh in directory of installer !!!
+RUN WITHOUT SUDO !!!
 2. open a **new** terminal

 ___